-why is my metal roof wind damage
+Why is my metal roof wind damage

 Roofing

 The answer to 'why is my metal roof wind damage' is that metal roofs can be susceptible to wind damage due to their lightweight construction and exposure to high winds.
-Common causes include loose or missing fasteners, damage to the metal panels, and issues with the roof's structural integrity.
+Common causes include loose or missing fasteners, damaged flashing, and improper installation.
+Symptoms may include dented, lifted, or missing panels, as well as leaks and interior water damage.

 Step-by-Step Guide